Pshy0/pshy_merge/README.md

   - [x] Teleporters can now use several random destinations.
   - [x] New `BonusRemoveGround` bonus.
   - [x] Many new images for image modules.
+  - [ ] Command `!enablecheats` to enable or disable cheat commands for everyone.
   - [ ] Filterkey detection.
 - other:
   - [x] `pshy_players`: remove `.is_facing_right` and replace with a separate module.